lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 - What **viz** tab would you use to see what the most common service encounters or visits are?
 - Are there services that have been increasing over time?
 Are there services that  have been descreasing over time?

-## With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.
+With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.

+## That's it for *Modeling to Learn* how to check our patient data and team trends.

+Next is our Done/Do review.
+Today we selected the clinics that make up our team data file.
+Before next time we will review the health factors, diagnostic, encounter, and suicide prevention tabs in our team data to find a patient and find a team trend.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->